Table of Contents

-Just because budget is a limitation, however, doesn’t mean that the average Filipino doesn’t deserve a reliable air conditioning unit.
-Cost considerations are the main reason why window type aircon units are the most popular air conditioner option for many.
+Just because the budget is a limitation, however, doesn’t mean that the average Filipino doesn’t deserve a reliable air conditioning unit.
+Cost considerations are the main reason why window-type aircon units are the most popular air conditioner option for many.
 Filipinos want affordable air conditioners with decent or great energy efficiency, but is that an impossibility?

-That’s why Filipino consumers take the time to research options for the best window type aircon Philippines.
-Window type aircons are easy to install and far more affordable than even portable aircon units.
+That’s why Filipino consumers take the time to research options for the best window-type aircon Philippines.
+Window-type aircon are easy to install and far more affordable than even portable aircon units.
 They also offer pretty good cooling for most unit types, making them a reliable go-to for consumers.

-Window type aircons are also pretty straightforward.
+Window-type aircon is also pretty straightforward.
 You simply have to find a window or gap where your unit can fit, ensure it’s near a socket, and that’s that.
-Figuring out how to install window type aircon units is fairly simple, and can be done by anyone armed with some basic electrical knowledge.
-Maintenance is also not that difficult, and you can find a dozen guides on how to clean window type aircon units all over the Internet.
+Figuring out how to install window-type aircon units is fairly simple, and can be done by anyone armed with some basic electrical knowledge.
+Maintenance is also not that difficult, and you can find a dozen guides on how to clean window-type aircon units all over the Internet.

-The benefits of window type air conditioning units in the Philippines are pretty clear.
-When it comes to affordability, cooling efficiency, installation, maintenance, and usage cost, the window type hits a happy middle that will satisfy any consumer.
+The benefits of window-type air conditioning units in the Philippines are pretty clear.
+The window type hits a happy middle that will satisfy any consumer when it comes to affordability, cooling efficiency, installation, maintenance, and usage cost.

 The window type’s best selling point is definitely its price, which while not exactly cheap, certainly keeps it within the range of budget for an average Filipino household.
 Comparatively, it’s the most affordable type of aircon in the Philippines, and it’s not too hard to find a brand that has decent energy efficiency, either.

 For environmental concerns, the WKELH010EA makes use of R410A refrigerant, also referred to as Puron.
-R410A refrigerant is a hydro-fluorocarbon (HFC) which has been proven to not be harmful to the ozone layer.
-It is the standard refrigerant in the United States, and provides better overall operation when compared to R22.
+R410A refrigerant is a hydro-fluorocarbon (HFC) that has been proven to not be harmful to the ozone layer.
+It is the standard refrigerant in the United States and provides better overall operation when compared to R22.